 Following Adams 1981, proponents of our final view can claim that the actually existing quantified proposition [There is someone parented by Portman and Bush] is a member of a world-story corresponding to the possibility in which Portman and Bush have a child together, but no atomic proposition of the form [o is parented by Portman and Bush] is a member of that set, as there is no such proposition that could have been true.
 (If there were such an atomic proposition, then there would be something that could have been parented by Portman and Bush, which there is not.)
 So, there are quantified propositions that are true at a possible world w even though there are no witnesses of those propositions — i.e., no corresponding singular propositions — true at w.
 This requires abandoning a general analysis of the truth of quantified propositions to the truth of atomic propositions.
 The best that a proponent of this account can say is that, had one of the possibilities in question been actual, then there would have been such a singular proposition and so there would have been a witness to the possibly true quantified proposition.
 But, as things actually are, the quantified proposition could have been true even though there is no singular proposition that could have been true.

 None of the solutions considered in this section are without their problems.
 The possibilist recognizes a distinction between existing and actually existing that requires a bloated ontology.
 Plantinga's solution requires mysterious entities — individual essences that could exist unexemplified and thus that are individuated independently of the individuals that instantiate them.
 Linsky and Zalta's solution runs contrary to the robust intuition that what individuals there happen to be is a contingent matter and requires that ordinary existents could exist as nonconcrete objects.
 And the final solution requires a distinction between how matters stand in a possible world or from the perspective of that possible world and how matters stand at that world, which many find mysterious and claim to require an unpalatable form of realism about possible worlds.
 The account also requires complicating one's quantified modal logic, as it entails that there are theorems of classical quantificational logic (for example, ∃x(a=x)) that are contingent, requiring either a revision of classical quantificational logic, and a movement to a free logic, in which case those problematic classical theorems are no longer theorems, or a restriction on the standard Rule of Necessitation of standard modal logic, in which case there are contingent logical truths.
-(For a more detailed discussion of the issues raised in this section, see the entry actualism.)
+(For a more detailed discussion of the issues raised in this section, see the entry on the possibilism-actualism debate.)

 Singular propositions are a combination of the abstract and concrete, which leads to problems.
 The modal problem arises because, on the one hand, there are reasons to think that all propositions, as abstract objects, exist necessarily, but, on the other hand, it is highly intuitive that ordinary individuals might not have existed and others could have existed, in which case the singular propositions containing them as constituents exist contingently.
 The solutions to this problem discussed above involve denying that there are singular propositions, denying that ordinary objects are contingent existents, or denying that propositions are necessary existents.
 The temporal problems we shall consider in this section arise because ordinary individuals change over time, including coming into and going out of existence.
 Propositions, on the other hand, are usually taken to be eternal objects — things that do not change over time and exist at all times.